Skip to main content

 Linguistic Quality Assurance (LQA) is a systematic process for evaluating the quality of translated content.
 It goes beyond simple proofreading to provide objective, measurable assessments of translation accuracy, fluency, and overall fitness for purpose.

-In this comprehensive guide, you'll learn everything about LQA: what it is, how it works, and how to implement it effectively in your translation workflow.
+This guide covers everything about LQA: what it is, how it works, and how to implement it in your translation workflow.

 What is LQA?